 Design/methodology/approach: The article indicates the key role of competences in strategic management.
 An extensive literature review and an identification approach were used.

-Findings: Competences may significantly affect the achievement of the expected market and economic outcomes, as well as building a long-term competitive advantage of a firm.
+Findings: Competences may significantly affect the achievement of the expected market and

 Practical implications: The results of the research presented in the article show the significant importance of the firm competences in strategic management and business practice.